microsoft/InventorySample/docs/Architecture/Overview.md

 # ViewModels
 View-models are another essential part in the MVVM architecture pattern.
 You can read more details about the concepts of the View-model in the MVVM – View Model section of this documentation.

-The view-model contains the UI logic of the application, so it is reasonable to believe that there will be, at least, on view-model for each View.
+The view-model contains the UI logic of the application, so it is reasonable to believe that there will be, at least, one view-model for each View.
 In some cases, where the view requires more complexity, more than one view-model are used for a single view.

 To see how view-models are related to views, let’s see an example with the Customers view.
 The Customers view is associated with a Customers view-model and this view-model references two other view-models: CustomersList view-model and CustomersDetails view-model.